stirtrek/stirtrek.github.io/source/info/privacy/index.md

 - **Stopping Messages:** If you wish to stop receiving messages at any time, simply send a text message with the word "STOP".
 To receive messages again, you will need to opt-in by sending "START" to the designated number we will provide.

 ## Our Use of Personal Information
-The information collected from our attendees as part of the registration process is only used by Stir Trek.
-Our goal is to improve on the overall experience for the years ahead.
+The information collected from our attendees as part of the registration process is used by Stir Trek to improve the overall experience for attendees, sponsors, and speakers.
+It may be shared with sponsors.
+Attendees will be given the opportunity to opt out of informationn sharing.

 **Personally Identifiable Information:** We use the term "personally identifiable information" to mean any information that could reasonably be used to identify you, including your name, address, e-mail address, credit card information, or any combination of information that could be used to identify you.